PERSUE-Lab-ASU/cse467/about.md

 ---

 ## Class attendance
-Regular class attendance and participation are required unless pre-approved by the instructor or in case of emergency.
-There will be a sign-in poll at the start of class every day, and in-class quizzes.
-Students may not get attendance credit for that class and quiz if they arrive late.
+There will be a quiz at the start of class every day.
 Please arrive on time and ready to participate by the scheduled start time.

 **Important.** Excused absences for classes will be given without penalty to the grade in the case of (1) a university-sanctioned event [ACD 304-02]; (2) religious holidays [ACD 304-04]; a list can be found here https://eoss.asu.edu/cora/holidays ]; (3) work performed in the line-of-duty according [SSM 201-18]; Excused absences do not relieve students from responsibility for any part of the course work required during the period of absence.